Welcome welcomeee

 I let my hands drop to my sides.
 I close my eyes and breathe in the perfumed night air.

-A peach, coconut, salty allure.
+A peach, coconut, salty allure against my black hair.

 The moon would shine like a humungous speckled star.
 That anyone from any part of the world could see at the same time and want a name for.